influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ####  singleUse

-* The total number of single-use connections opened via Dial.
+* The total number of single-use connections opened using Dial.
 * Data type: integer

 ####  singleUseOpen